-III.
-AREAS OF RESPONSIBILITY
+V. AREAS OF RESPONSIBILITY

 - A. The School Board.
 The School Board holds all school personnel responsible for the maintenance of order within the school district and supports all personnel acting within the framework of this discipline policy. - B. Superintendent.
 The superintendent shall establish guidelines and directives to carry out this policy, hold all school personnel, students and parents responsible for conforming to this policy, and support all school personnel performing their duties within the framework of this policy.
 The superintendent shall also establish guidelines and directives for using the services of appropriate agencies for assisting students and parents.
-Any guidelines or directives established to implement this policy shall be submitted to the School Board for approval and shall be attached as an addendum to this policy.

-- C. Principal.
+Any guidelines or directives established to implement this policy shall be submitted to the School Board for approval and shall be attached as an addendum to this policy. - C. Principal.
 The school principal is given the responsibility and authority to formulate building rules and regulations necessary to enforce this policy, subject to final School Board approval.
 The principal shall give direction and support to all school personnel performing their duties within the framework of this policy.
 The principal shall consult with parents of students conducting themselves in a manner contrary to the policy.
 The principal shall also involve other professional employees in the disposition of behavior referrals and shall make use of those agencies appropriate for assisting students and parents.
-A principal, in exercising his or her lawful authority, may use reasonable force when it is necessary under the circumstances to correct or restrain a student or prevent bodily harm or death to another. - D. Teachers.
+A principal, in exercising his or her lawful authority, may use reasonable force when it is necessary under the circumstances to restrain a student to prevent imminent bodily harm or death to the student or another. - D. Teachers.
 All teachers shall be responsible for providing a well-planned teaching/learning environment and shall have primary responsibility for student conduct, with appropriate assistance from the administration.
 All teachers shall enforce the Code of Student Conduct.
-In exercising the teacher's lawful authority, a teacher may use reasonable force when it is necessary under the circumstances to correct or restrain a student or prevent bodily harm or death to another. - E. Other School District Personnel.
-All school district personnel shall be responsible for contributing to the atmosphere of mutual respect within the school.
-Their responsibilities relating to student behavior shall be as authorized and directed by the superintendent.
-A school employee, school bus driver, or other agent of a school district, in exercising his or her lawful authority, may use reasonable force when it is necessary under the circumstances to restrain a student or prevent bodily harm or death to another. - F. Parents or Legal Guardians.
-Parents and guardians shall be held responsible for the behavior of their children as determined by law and community practice.
-They are expected to cooperate with school authorities and to participate regarding the behavior of their children. - G. Students.
-All students shall be held individually responsible for their behavior and for knowing and obeying the Code of Student Conduct and this policy.
+In exercising the teacher's lawful authority, a teacher may use reasonable force when it is necessary under the circumstances restrain a student to prevent imminent bodily harm or death to the student or another.